 Recently, given my father’s imminent demise, he is terminally ill with leukaemia, I started to ask him about his life in the land of his native birth, erstwhile Jammu, now split between India and Pakistan.
 I was quite startled about his individual story of dispossession.
-He told me how his father worked on the railways and “managed to get a job in ‘India’“.
-This was a proud moment for the extended family, but sadly he didn’t live long as he contracted an illness and died some months later.
+He told me how his father worked on the railways and “managed to get a job in ‘India’” in Quetta as a telegraph operator.
+This was a proud moment for the extended family, but sadly he didn’t live long as he contracted an illness and died some years later.
 He is buried in Quetta, Baluchistan, now a Province of Pakistan but historically comprised of Princely States that were not part of ‘British India’ but the British Indian Empire.
 My father was a toddler at the time possibly 3/4 years of age and was the only child of his parent’s union to have survived childbirth and infancy.
 When he returned with his mum to the local village, his paternal grandfather took care of him.
-Life was hard as the extended network was poor.
+Life was hard as the extended network had become increasingly poor over many generations.
 They had ancestral lands but they couldn’t eke out a living from them.
 For sure, they could survive frugally but there was no surplus for anything else.
 You can just imagine how tough life would have been for those without ancestral lands.

 So my father became a labourer for the building caste.
 This was quite humiliating for caste-minded individuals belonging to the ‘landed’ (zamindar) backgrounds.
 You need to understand, back then ’peasant landowners’ didn’t like the idea of being indebted to people who they thought were beneath them, a curious move on the part of people struggling to survive.
 His prospects were bleak, he tells me.
 He was so poor that he didn’t have shoes to go to school, an expense that could have been easily avoided by simply not going.
 But his mother insisted on fulfilling her deceased husband’s wishes.
 He tells me that his dad had in fact taught his wife how to read ‘Urdu’, something that was unheard of.
 Apparently, my grandad was the only one in the village that could read.
 When I probe my dad about how his father learnt to read ‘Urdu’, the language he was educated in and not his native tongue, he has no answers.